Uncertainty Quantification on Graph Learning: A Survey: Abstract

 \section{Abstract}

-Graphical models have demonstrated their exceptional capabilities across numerous applications, such as social networks, citation networks, and online recommendation systems.
-However, their performance, confidence, and trustworthiness are often limited by the inherent randomness in data and the challenges of accurately modeling real-world complexities.
+Graphical models have demonstrated their exceptional capabilities across numerous applications.
+However, their performance, confidence, and trustworthiness are often limited by the inherent randomness in data generation and the lack of knowledge to accurately model real-world complexities.
 There has been increased interest in developing uncertainty quantification (UQ) techniques tailored to graphical models.
-In this survey, we comprehensively examine existing works on UQ for graphical models, focusing on key aspects such as the sources, representation, handling, and evaluation of uncertainty.
-This survey distinguishes itself from most existing UQ surveys by specifically concentrating on UQ in graphical models, including probabilistic graphical models (PGMs) and graph neural networks (GNNs).
-After reviewing sources of uncertainty, we organize the work using two high-level dimensions: uncertainty representation and uncertainty handling.
-By offering a comprehensive overview of the current landscape, including both established methodologies and emerging trends, we aim to bridge gaps in understanding key challenges and opportunities in UQ for graphical models, hoping to inspire researchers working on graphical models or uncertainty quantification to make further advancements at the cross of the two fields.
+In this survey, we systematically examine existing works on UQ for graphical models.
+This survey distinguishes itself from most existing UQ surveys by specifically concentrating on graphical models, including graph neural networks and graph foundation models.
+We organize the literature along two complementary dimensions: uncertainty representation and uncertainty handling.
+By synthesizing both established methodologies and emerging trends, we aim to bridge gaps in understanding key challenges and opportunities in UQ for graphical models, inspiring researchers on graphical models or uncertainty quantification to make further advancements at the cross of the two fields.